PartMan7/PS-Client/README.md

 	handle?: boolean | ((error: string | Error) => void); // Handling for internal errors.
 If a function is provided, this will run it with an error / string.
 The default function logs them to the console.
 To opt out of error handling (not recommended), set this to false. noFailMessages?: boolean; // Dictates whether messages throw errors by default.
 Set to 'false' to enable messages throwing errors.
 Defaults to true. throttle?: number; // The throttle (in milliseconds) for every 'batch' of three messages.
-PS has a per-message throttle of 25ms for public roombots, 100ms for trusted users, and 600ms for regular users. transformHTML?: (input: any) => string; // A custom HTML processor, applied on all HTML methods.
+PS has a per-message throttle of 25ms for public roombots, 100ms for trusted users, and 600ms for regular users. transformHTML?: (input: any, opts: HTMLopts) => string; // A custom HTML processor, applied on all HTML methods.
 Defaults to no-transform.
+See HTML options for more info on opts.
 };
 ```